 Why you should own one of these is simple.
 They are smaller, lighter and are the main competitors of the DSLR market.

-Their image quality and resolution are quickly closing the gap between DSLRs and other systems.
+Their image quality and resolution are closing the gap that DSLRs have been the forerunner for.

 They are viable alternatives that have most of the options that professional cameras do.
 Read here for all the information on why you need one.